-If you travel often enough you are bound to encounter the cut or scrape, or get an upset stomach from eating food or drinking water which you’re not used to.
+If you travel often enough you are bound to have the odd cut or scrape, or get an upset stomach from eating food or drinking water which you’re not used to.
 But there are some basic things you can do to take action to regain your health on the road, as well as avoid seeking out, and seeing, a doctor.
-The top tip is to pack a good first aid kit, especially if you are travelling to a destination where medical supplies might be thin on the ground.
-If you are prone to headaches or other aches and pains, pack a general purpose over-the-counter pain reliever such as paracetamol; choose right, and it will also help sprains, bruises, hangovers, and many other minor problems.
-If you should develop a mild fever, meaning just above 37C, you can take Nurofen to bring it down, but if it creeps up too high and remains for too long don’t ignore and see a doctor.
+The top tip is packing a good first aid kit, especially if you are travelling to a destination where medical supplies might be sparse or unsafe.
+If you are prone to headaches or other aches and pains, pack a general purpose over-the-counter pain reliever such as paracetamol; choose right, and it will also help sprains, bruises, hangovers, and a lineup of other minor problems.
+If you should develop a mild fever, which means just above 38C, you can take Nurofen to bring it down, but if it creeps up too high and remains for too long don’t ignore and see a doctor.
 If you develop a cold, do as you would at home; get lots of sleep, drink plenty of clean water, and use symptom relief medications to ease a cough and sore throat, and clear a stuffy nose.
 Also practice good hygiene, washing your hands after you blow your nose, and discarding used tissues.
 Motion sickness can be a problem some of the time if not all of the time for some travellers.
 If this is you, for example you’re taking a ferry ride with rough seas predicted, taking a medication for motion sickness around one hour before you travel will help.
 These medications can also serve as a mild sleep aid if you’re travelling at night.